 The pesto is this bright and creamy flavor, with a nuttiness from the parmesan and toasted cashews.
 The lemon is the perfect replacement for basil in the winter when basil is more expensive here and harder to find.
 Normally, we keep a ton of basil out in the backyard and then freeze some for the winter, but we always end up running out.

-I used cashews for this recipe.
-I like how creamy cashews become when you process them and thought they would be a great nut for this recipe.
-Add the cashew to a small pan on medium-high heat.
+Step 1: Add the cashews to a small pan on medium-high heat.
 Toss them for about 5 minutes until they start developing a slight browning.

 Remove the from the pot and strain.
 Let them cool for 5 minutes.

-For this part, you'll need a food processor.
-Start by adding the toasted cashews, roasted garlic, and lemon peels to the food processor and process until they are completely ground and homogenous.
 Then add half of the olive oil and process again.
 Next, add the salt and the parmesan, and process.
-Slowly, pour in the rest of the olive oil until the pesto reaches the texture you would like.
-Add the olive oil a little at a time to ensure the texture is right.
-It should look similar to basil pesto, yet lemon instead.
+Slowly, pour in the rest of the olive oil until the pesto reaches a soft and creamy texture.
+It should look similar to basil pesto, but yellow instead.

 Searing the Scallops